 In my previous post, I asked for responses to a five-question survey, Quick Discipleship Tool Five Question Survey.
-It has taken most participants about three minutes to complete the survey.
+Is it possible that spiritual disciplines that help us could help others as well?
+The survey has taken most participants about three minutes to complete.
 Would you take a moment to respond to the survey?

 With only nine respondents thus far, the picture above is the first question and the responses.
 Those completing the survey could choose more than one answer to the question.
 What questions do the results bring to your mind?